OriginStampTimestamping/originstamp-client-java/docs/TimestampApi.md

 Submission

-You can submit your hash with this function.
-If your api key is valid, your hash is added to batch and is scheduled for timestamping.
-If the hash already exists, the created flag in the response is set to false and the notification(s) of the current request will be totally ignored.
-You are also able to submit additional information, such as comment or notification credentials.
-Once a hash is successfully created for a certain crypto-currency, we can notify your desired target with the timestamp information (POST Request).
-The webhook is triggered as soon as the tamper-proof timestamp with the selected crypto currency has been created.
-Additionally, it is possible to include a preprint URL in the hash submission.
-Before the generation of the timestamp hash you can create a random UUID Version 4 and include https://originstamp.com/u/UUID where UUID is your UUID e.g. in a document you want to timestamp.
-In the preprint URL field you include your UUID and then it is possible to verify the timestamp within the document (or whatever).
+With this interface you can submit your hash.
+If your API key is valid, your hash is added  seeds and scheduled for timestamping.
+You are also able to submit additional information, such as a comment or notification target.
+If the hash already exists, the &#39;created&#39; field in the response is set to &#39;false&#39; and any notification(s) for this hash will be ignored.
+To later query the status of the hash for a certain blockchain you can use the &#39;seed_id&#39; field of its inner timestamp structure.
+This field can be used to query the timestamping status of the selected seed.
+This is recommended if a large number of hashes were transmitted in a certain time frame.
+Once a hash is successfully created for a certain crypto currency, we can notify your desired target with the timestamp information (via POST Request).
+A webhook is triggered as soon as the tamper-proof timestamp with the selected crypto currency has been created.

 ### Example
 ```java